Ursula Haverbeck: 2014–2024

 In October 2016, she was sentenced to 11 months in Bad Oeynhausen for incitement to hate.
-In court again the next month, Haverbeck-Wetzel was sentenced in Verden to 21/2 more years in jail for Holocaust denial, after restating her claims in Voice of the Reich (Stimme des Reiches).
+In court again the next month, Haverbeck-Wetzel was sentenced in Verden to 21/2 more years in prison for Holocaust denial, after restating her claims in Voice of the Reich (Stimme des Reiches).
+Her attorney appealed the verdict, arguing it violated Haverbeck's right to free speech.
+In February 2017, she was sentenced in Detmold to ten months for incitement to hatred and slandering the memory of the deceased (Verunglimpfung des Andenkens Verstorbener), after she shared Holocaust denial brochures after her September 2016 trial.
+An appeal led to an increased sentence of fourteen months.
+In October 2017, Berlin-Tiergarten court separately sentenced Haverbeck to six months imprisonment.